Australia upset at Indonesia reducing Bali bomber's sentence | Law-Order

 Australia upset at Indonesia reducing Bali bomber's sentence

-Australias leader said Friday that its upsetting Indonesia has further reduced the prison sentence of the bombmaker in the Bali terror attack that killed 202 people meaning the terrorist could be freed within days if hes granted parole.Australian Prime Minister Anthony Albanese said hed been told by Indonesian authorities that Umar Pateks sentence had been reduced by another five months, taking his total reductions to almost two years.
+Australias leader said Friday that its upsetting Indonesia has further reduced the prison sentence of the bombmaker in the Bali attack that killed 202 people which could free him within days if hes granted parole.The most recent reduction of Umar Pateks sentence takes his total reductions to almost two years and means he could be released ahead of the 20th anniversary of the bombings in October.

 - Country: